This meditation programme claims to have you meditating deeper than a Zen monk - WITHOUT years of practice!

 A simplistic developmental analogy of all this is to compare or contrast the "average" or "normal" human brain with a baby, and the brain of the Zen master with an experienced mountaineer.
 The gap is that wide and the difference is that profound.

-It was at this point that I had my own "Grasshopper" moment (you do remember the 70's "Kung Fu" series starring the late David Carradine - don't you?), when I discovered that there is a technology based around binaural beats that can considerably speed up this whole reprogramming process.
+It was at this point that I had my own "Grasshopper" moment (you do remember the 70's "Kung Fu" series starring the late David Carradine - don't you?), when I discovered that there is a brainwave entrainment technology based around binaural beats that can considerably speed up this whole reprogramming process.
 And better still, the only effort required is physically putting on headphones and sitting in a chair for 30-60 minutes a day!

-So am I any different now?
+So having used a binaural beats based meditation programme for 8 years, am I any different now?

-Having used a binaural beat meditation product for over 8 years now I can safely say that whilst in most respects I remain the same flawed human being I was before, at least I now know that I am!
+Having used a binaural beat meditation programme for over 8 years now I can safely say that whilst in most respects I remain the same flawed human being I was before, at least I now know that I am!

 I find that traditional meditation is now much easier to do than before, and more enjoyable - as are a range of other mindfulness practises.